edythe00kick/purposelyWebsite/README.md

 # purposelyWebsite
-Code base for sample website 'Purposely'
+Code base for sample website 'Purposely'.
+It includes html and CSS stylesheet